KostasEreksonas/TryHackMe_Writeups/IDE/README.md

 # HTTP login

-So I have logged into the server via `Firefox` browser with the username `john` and password `password` and it opens an web-based ***Codiad 2.8.4*** administration panel with some python scripts.
+So I have logged into the server via `Firefox` browser with the credentials for user `john` and it opens an web-based ***Codiad 2.8.4*** administration panel with some python scripts.
 Based on the scripts, this server is used for controlling IP cameras and is the one we need to gain shell access to.

 # Exploiting HTTP server